 I already mentioned how I like how transparent the site is with the free data and account information present to you.
 There isn’t any forced restrictions on the free version that aren’t immediately present when downloading it.

 It’s also neat since when you get the app, you can click that you don’t have an account and it’ll take you back to the website to create one.
 You don’t even have to verify your email to get access to the lowest data-capped version of the client.

-Windscribe has a good amount of servers, but it is somewhat limited.
+Windscribe has a good amount of servers, but the free version is somewhat limited.
 They only have nine for the free version (paid version has more), but I loved that the client was smart about picking the best location for me.
 The paid version has plenty of servers.